bloominstituteoftechnology/Django-RPG/notes.md

 'pip install djangorestframework' - install RESTful framework for Django directly through pip

 'djangorestframework==3.7.7' - add this line to requirements.txt and then call 'pip install -r requirements.txt' with the environment active in terminal ('. env/bin/activate' activates environment')

+# GraphQL

+* GraphQL is a query language for your api and a way to think querying data using a single api input.
+There is a single endpoint is queried and relatively simple using json.
+It works relatively well with the React ecosystem.

+# environment variables
+* variable typically as PATH which are varaibles exposed to your OS.
+Usually used for either creating new environment, keeping secrets safe, deploying websites.